alexisbreen/Dynamic-nest-building/README.md

 **Data folder contains:**

 - SSL_IMP_Data_Processed.csv produced from SSL_Data_Processing.R script & used for all analyses/graphing related to initial material preference
-- SSL_IMP_Test_Data_Processed.csv produced from SSL_Data_Processing.R script & used for all analyses/graphing related to final material preference
+- SSL_Test_Data_Processed.csv produced from SSL_Data_Processing.R script & used for all analyses/graphing related to final material preference

 **Figures folder contains:**